thunderhead-labs/hyperliquid-stats/README.md

    - **GET /hyperliquid/hlp_liquidator_pnl**: Retrieves the PnL for liquidators daily.
 The bar chart of `HLP Liquidator PnL` chart.
    - **GET /hyperliquid/cumulative_hlp_liquidator_pnl**: Retrieves the cumulative PnL for liquidators over time.
 The line chart of `HLP Liquidator PnL` chart.
    - **GET /hyperliquid/cumulative_liquidated_notional**: Retrieves the cumulative liquidated notional value over time.
 The line chart of `Cumulative total notional liquidated` chart.
-   - **GET /hyperliquid/daily_liquidated_notional**: Retrieves the daily liquidated notional value.
+   - **GET /hyperliquid/daily_notional_liquidated_total**: Retrieves the daily liquidated notional value.
 The bar chart of `Cumulative total notional liquidated` chart.
    - **GET /hyperliquid/daily_notional_liquidated_by_leverage_type**: Retrieves the daily liquidated notional value by leverage type.
 Overlay of bar chart in `Cumulative total notional liquidated` chart.
-   - **GET /hyperliquid/cumulative_unique_users**: Retrieves the cumulative number of unique users over time.
+   - **GET /hyperliquid/cumulative_new_users**: Retrieves the cumulative number of new users and new users daily.
 The line chart of `Daily unique users` chart.
    - **GET /hyperliquid/daily_unique_users**: Retrieves the daily number of unique users.
 The bar chart of `Daily unique users` chart.
    - **GET /hyperliquid/daily_unique_users_by_coin**: Retrieves the daily number of unique users by coin.
 Overlay of bar chart in `Daily unique users` chart.
    - **GET /hyperliquid/cumulative_inflow**: Retrieves the cumulative inflow of funds over time.
 The line chart of `Cumulative inflow` chart.